claudioaltamura/openapi-tools/part-two-validator/README.md

     *ERROR* in Model 'Error', property 'code', field 'description' -> This field should be present and not empty *ERROR* in Model 'Error', property 'message', field 'example' -> This field should be present and not empty *ERROR* in Model 'Error', property 'message', field 'description' -> This field should be present and not empty

+Maven

+    [INFO] --- openapi-style-validator:1.8:validate (default-cli) @ openapitools-validator-mvn-example ---
+[INFO] Validating spec: petstore-expanded.json
+[ERROR] OpenAPI Specification does not meet the requirements.
+Issues:

+[ERROR]         *ERROR* in Operation GET /pets 'summary' -> This field should be present and not empty [ERROR]         *ERROR* in Operation GET /pets 'tags' -> The collection should be present and there should be at least one item in it
+[ERROR]         *ERROR* in Operation POST /pets 'summary' -> This field should be present and not empty [ERROR]         *ERROR* in Operation POST /pets 'tags' -> The collection should be present and there should be at least one item in it
+[ERROR]         *ERROR* in Operation GET /pets/{id} 'summary' -> This field should be present and not empty [ERROR]         *ERROR* in Operation GET /pets/{id} 'tags' -> The collection should be present and there should be at least one item in it
+[ERROR]         *ERROR* in Operation DELETE /pets/{id} 'summary' -> This field should be present and not empty [ERROR]         *ERROR* in Operation DELETE /pets/{id} 'tags' -> The collection should be present and there should be at least one item in it
+[ERROR]         *ERROR* in Model 'NewPet', property 'name', field 'example' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'NewPet', property 'name', field 'description' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'NewPet', property 'tag', field 'example' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'NewPet', property 'tag', field 'description' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'Error', property 'code', field 'example' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'Error', property 'code', field 'description' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'Error', property 'message', field 'example' -> This field should be present and not empty [ERROR]         *ERROR* in Model 'Error', property 'message', field 'description' -> This field should be present and not empty
+[INFO] ------------------------------------------------------------------------
+[INFO] BUILD FAILURE

 ## Things to validate